pburgeson/pburgeson.github.io/cycloidaldrive.md

 A (hopefully) short project to create a 3D printed cycloidal drive for an electric go kart.

 ## Background
 In 2019, I acquired the go kart my wife used as kid.
 It had a 10 hp engine and substial top speed.
 Far too powerful for my young son.
-I used an old <a href="https://www.teknic.com/model-info/CPM-MCVC-3432P-RLS/">teknic servo motor</a> and converted it to an electric go kart.
+I used an old [teknic servo motor](https://www.teknic.com/model-info/CPM-MCVC-3432P-RLS/) and converted it to an electric go kart.
 The servo motor doesn't have the torque to push my son up any grade or through the grass.
 I'd like to design a cycloidal gearbox to increase the torque.
 I may find that 3D printed parts don't cut it, but we'll cross that bridge when we get to it.</p>

 <img src="../assets/img/gokart.jpg" width="500">